Think-and-Dev/gitbook-docs-test/docs/integration/redeeming-bitpros.md

 ### The contract is liquidated:

 In the extraneous case where a coverage that barely covers the stable tokens funds is reached, the contract will liquidate all of its assets.
-If this state occurs, no more BitPros will be available for redeeming.
-The condition is the same as that explained in [The MoC contract is liquidated](minting-bitpros.md#the-moc-contract-is-liquidated).
+If this state occurs, no more RIFPros will be available for redeeming.
+The condition is the same as that explained in[The MoC contract is liquidated](minting-rifpros.md#the-moc-contract-is-liquidated).

 ### The contract is paused: